 When your colleague makes a mistake, you focus on what can be learnt from it rather than holding it against them.

 You allow people in your team to experiment, even if the outcome is uncertain.
+2) Experiments with new developments and shares interesting findings to the whole organisation.

 You give a talk or presentation at a Meetup or conference.